EconomyLens.com

 Related

 France’s roadmap does not present new pledges but brings existing climate and energy policies and targets under one umbrella with an explicit goal.
-Analysts said no other country had published such a clear and comprehensive plan, sending an important signal at a moment when countries are reassessing their reliance on fossil fuels.
-France’s envoy at the conference, Benoit Faraco, stated that the roadmap set deadlines for the end of fossil fuel use across the economy, the second-largest in Europe.
-Coal would be phased out by 2030, oil by 2045, and gas by 2050 for energy purposes, according to the roadmap.
+Analysts said no other country had published such a clear and comprehensive plan, and it sent an important signal at a moment when countries are reassessing their reliance on fossil fuels.
+France’s envoy at the conference, Benoit Faraco, said the roadmap set deadlines for the end of fossil fuel use across the economy, the second-largest in Europe.
+Coal would be phased out by 2030, oil by 2045, and gas by 2050 for energy purposes, the roadmap said.

 “That’s quite original, because we are probably one of the rarest countries who have a clear deadline for all fossil fuel energy,” he told reporters in Santa Marta.
 France only generates a fraction of its electricity from hydrocarbons, thanks to its extensive nuclear power generation.
-However, Faraco said the roadmap also committed to phasing out fossil fuel production, electrifying sectors like heating and transport, and helping finance the transition in other countries.
-It formalizes France’s existing targets for reducing greenhouse gas pollution – specifically, to reduce emissions by five percent a year over the 2024-2028 period with the goal of achieving carbon neutrality by 2050.
+But Faraco said the roadmap also committed to phasing out fossil fuel production, electrifying sectors like heating and transport, and helping finance the transition in other countries.
+It formalizes France’s existing targets for reducing greenhouse gas pollution—namely to reduce emissions by five percent a year over the 2024-2028 period, with the goal of achieving carbon neutrality by 2050.

 France’s cuts to greenhouse gas emissions slowed for a second straight year in 2025 and remain well below what is needed to meet its climate goals.